Woman holding five-star reviews on gray background.

 Amazon Vine lets brands offer free units of eligible products in exchange for opinions from reviewers called Vine Voices.
 Amazon invites verified customers to become Vine Voices based on the insightfulness of reviews they publish on their Amazon purchases.
 Customers who write helpful reviews and develop a reputation for expertise in specific product categories are most likely to be invited into the program.

 You can receive a maximum of 30 reviews for an ASIN enrolled in Amazon Vine.
 This means if you enroll a product that already has ten reviews, you’re only eligible to receive 20 additional Vine reviews.
-Since the enrollment fee is $200, whether you receive one review or 30, enrolling products with the fewest reviews makes the most economic sense.
+Since the enrollment fee can be as high as $200, whether you receive one review or 30, enrolling products with the fewest reviews makes the most economic sense.

 It’s important to note that Amazon doesn’t guarantee you will receive a Vine review – or a positive one (more on this in a bit).